MrYsLab/s3-extend/docs/ext_rh.md

 ## Manually Specifying An RoboHAT Instance

-If you are you using one or more Arduino's while using the RoboHAT, you can explicitly tell s3rh which one to use by taking advantage of the [FirmataExpress Arduino Instance Id Feature,](https://mryslab.github.io/pymata_rh/firmata_express/)
+If you are using one or more Arduino's while using the RoboHAT, you can explicitly tell s3rh which one to use by taking advantage of the [FirmataExpress Arduino Instance Id Feature,](https://mryslab.github.io/pymata_rh/firmata_express/)